Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 # mapseq_processing_jacobs
 MAPseq processing code based on previous works and designed to be used with the CSHL python pipeline.

-Any code found here is a work in progress with no guarantee that it will work until otherwise stated.
+Any code found here is a work in progress with no guarantee that it will do what it claims until otherwise stated.

 **Before you run:**
  Setup a conda environment and the listed dependencies.
 All should be available in bioconda, conda-forge, and the default.